cds-snc/data-lake/docs/data/catalog/platform/gc-design-system/npm.md

 - **Data Quality**: Data is fetched daily but represents complete historical data from NPM.
 Missing days may indicate no downloads or temporary API issues.
 - **Package Scope**: Currently tracks only the Vue components package (`@cdssnc/gcds-components-vue`).
 Additional packages may be added in future iterations.
-- **Partitioning**: Data is partitioned by year for efficient querying of time-based analytics.
 - **Usage Tracking**: This data complements other GC Design System analytics including [Airtable client engagement data](./airtable.md) for a complete adoption picture.